neurord/TD2Q/README.md

 - persever.py
 	* count how many times agent only makes 1 response, L or R, in probabilistic serial reversal, on the 50:50 block
 	* Also analyze how many times the prior block had best response the same as perseverant response

+- multisim_Discrim.py, multisim_Sequence.py, mutlisim_Bandit.py
+	* used to run parameter sweeps of beta and gamma of three tasks.
+	* summary results saved in .npy files

 **C. Parameters**
 - params['numQ']=1 #number of Q matrices.  numQ=2 is improves the 2-arm bandit task and sequence task.
 No effect on discirmination/extinction